Trevcj/Zen-ReactJS/README.md

 ## Getting Started

-After you have theopen in your console follow these commands
+After you have the repo open in your console follow these commands

 ```
 cd zen-reactjs